deshbir/myeltanalytics/Setup Development environment.md

 >###Build Project###

 1. Open command prompt and navigate to directory “F:/myeltanalytics”
-2. Run ‘gradle build’ to build project.
+2. Run "gradle build" to build project.
-3. Run ‘gradle eclipse’ to build dependencies for eclipse.
+3. Run "gradle eclipse" to build dependencies for eclipse.
-4. Run ‘gradle bootRun’ to start MyELTAnalytics application.
+4. Run "gradle bootRun" to start MyELTAnalytics application.
-5. Open ‘http://localhost:8080/myeltanalytics/’ and verify if application is running.
+5. Open "http://localhost:8080/myeltanalytics/" and verify if application is running.